 Lay the rolling paper on the tray with the adhesive side away from you.
 Position the crutch where you want the mouthpiece to be and sprinkle marijuana onto the paper in a column in line with the crutch.
 Evenly spread the flower throughout the joint and avoid overstuffing it.

 To roll a cone joint, sprinkle less weed near the mouthpiece and more towards the tip, tapering as you move.

 - Roll the joint

 It's finally time to get rolling.
 Be sure the adhesive-coated side of the paper is away from you and pick up the cannabis-filled paper.
 Use your thumbs and index fingers to pinch the paper into a taco shape, sifting the paper back and forth to distribute the bud evenly and pack it down a bit.
 It's okay if some flower falls out — you can stuff it in later.
 Work the weed into a cylinder shape, not so loose that it will burn unevenly and not so tight that it will restrict airflow.

 Tuck the non-adhesive side of the rolling paper over the weed and slowly roll it towards the adhesive side, tucking in the bud as you go.
 Use your thumbs to roll and your index fingers to support the outside.
 Lick or wet the sticky adhesive and start at the mouthpiece end to slowly seal the joint.

 Once it's sealed, grab a chopstick, pen, or another long, cylindrical object to pack down the cannabis towards the mouthpiece.
 This is where you can add back any weed lost during the rolling phase.

 - Seal the deal

 Twist the extra paper at the tip of the joint to seal everything shut.

-Finally, it's time to spark up your joint and inhale through the mouthpiece.
+Finally, it's time to light up your joint and inhale through the mouthpiece.
 Enjoy!